TaniaGM/GoogleBookSearch/README.md

 # Create React Express App

+## Description

+Tania's Book Club is a mern application allowing you to search google books

 ## About This Boilerplate

 This setup allows for a Node/Express/React app which can be easily deployed to Heroku.